Exporting waste from Switzerland: Waste exports from Switzerland: what should we learn from the figures for 2022?

 1 Source: https://www.bafu.admin.ch/bafu/de/home/themen/abfall/zustand/daten.html

-Various types of waste are exported in Switzerland, the diversity and quantity of which reflect the complexity of waste management and the need for specialised treatment methods.
-In 2022, the spectrum of exported waste covered an impressive range, from de-inking sludges from paper recycling to mechanically separated waste from paper and cardboard to more specific categories such as casting moulds and sands or unpolluted excavated and excavation material.
-The export volumes of these categories exceeded the thousand tonne mark in each case, which underlines the significant role of these waste streams in Switzerland’s export portfolio.
+Various types of waste are exported in Switzerland.
+The diversity and quantity of which reflect the complexity of waste management and the need for specialised treatment methods.
+In 2022, the spectrum of exported waste covered an impressive range.
+From de-inking sludges from paper recycling to mechanically separated waste from paper and cardboard.
+Also more specific categories such as casting moulds and sands or unpolluted excavated and excavation material.
+The export volumes of these categories exceeded the thousand tonne mark in each case.
+Which underlines the significant role of these waste streams in Switzerland’s export portfolio.

-Of particular note are the de-inking sludges from paper recycling, which represent an important fraction as they require specialised recycling processes that may not be available in Switzerland, which justifies their export.
-The situation is similar for mechanically separated waste whose volume exceeds the available domestic processing capacities or which requires specialised recycling processes that can be carried out more efficiently abroad.
+Besonders hervorzuheben sind die Deinking-Schlämme aus dem Papierrecycling.
+Which represent an important fraction as they require specialised recycling processes that may not be available in Switzerland.
+Which justifies their export.
+The situation is similar for mechanically separated waste.
+Whose volume exceeds the available domestic processing capacities or which requires specialised recycling processes that can be carried out more efficiently abroad.

 The category of non-ferrous metal waste and plastics illustrates the global demand for secondary raw materials that can be recovered from such materials.
 The export of these materials not only supports the circular economy on an international level, but also helps to increase resource efficiency and reduce dependence on newly mined raw materials.